mthuong/CX-FE-Assignments/src/question1/README.md

 - DataTable will display all github users and split into smaller components:
   - DataTable: contain header and rows.
 Data table columns are defined with the `columns` prop. `columns` expects an array of objects.
 We can add more prop for each column via `columns` props
   - Row: contain all cells in 1 row
-  - Cell: display cell data
+  - Cell: display cell data with delegate pattern to custom cell information

 ## Demo